 Why are my emails going to the Promotions tab?

 Think about it.
-Your customers' inboxes are overflowing (just like yours probably is).
-To keep the inbox as clutter-free as possible, Google intelligently filters marketing promotions and social media updates from the main inbox.
+Your customers' inboxes are overflowing (just like yours).
+To keep the inbox as clutter-free as possible, Gmail intelligently filters marketing promotions and social media updates from the main inbox.

 We're not calling your emails clutter, of course.
 (Especially since we also do email marketing.)
-We're just saying that Google likes to keep things organized, which is fair enough.
+We're just saying that Gmail likes to keep things organized, which is fair enough.